 It’s easy to navigate and visually appealing.
 If your homepage sounds more like the earlier example, then it’s time to give it some TLC.
 Remove unnecessary links, trim content to a bare necessity, and stick to fast-loading, high-quality images.
 Users should be able to find what they’re looking for without getting distracted.

-The design is straight-up ugly.
+7. Your web design is straight-up ugly

 It only takes about 10 seconds for your website to make a bad impression on a potential customer.
 If your website looks like it belongs in the pre-historic era of the Internet, you could be ushering potential clients right into the hands of your competitors without even knowing it.